-It’s an ideal time to be running for U.S. Senate because the country is finally on the verge of making affordable, quality healthcare a reality for all- and my life’s work can best be put to great use by making that happen.
-I spent most of my life taking care of people- directly helping them to feel better, and making sure that they have access to the resources and information they need to improve their lives.
+My life’s work makes it an ideal time to be running for U.S. Senate because the country is finally on the verge of making affordable, quality healthcare a reality for all if we lead the way with the right perspective, experience, and understanding of the details.
+I spent most of my life taking care of people- directly caring for them in times of crisis or need.
+My role was also to make sure that people have access to the resources and information they need to improve their lives.
 My goal in studying economics was to help determine the best ways to empower people.
-I have been keeping an eye on healthcare service and health insurance market developments for decades.
-For several years now I have been offering legislators constructive conversations and well substantiated proposals to get moving in the right direction.
-Some show signs of being ready to stand up to corporate special interest groups to simplify this convoluted system in the best interest of Iowans and Americans.
-Though from my perspective, they’re dragging their feet and gazing off in the wrong direction while a unique opportunity for important changes (that can actually get through Congress) is about to yet again pass us by.
+I have been keeping an eye on healthcare-services and health-insurance market developments for decades.
+For several years now I have been offering legislators constructive conversations and well-substantiated proposals to get us moving in the right direction.
+Some leaders show signs of being ready to stand up to corporate special interest groups to simplify this convoluted system in the best interest of Iowans and Americans- though from my perspective, too many are dragging their feet.
+We now have a historic opportunity achieve long-awaited changes that will be more effectively negotiated and enacted by Congress with the right leadership from Iowa’s first independent U.S. Senator.

-- Prepare yourself to finally scrap the link between your health insurance and your employer.
-Most of us will still have private health insurance and many of us will even be insured by the same insurance company- the difference is that you will be in the driver seat.
-You will be able to select in an easy-to-understand, consumer-focused, competitive (so bye-bye monopolies and hello reasonable premiums) policy!
-We now realize that health insurance provided by employers is not really insurance- right?
-Most people who have gone bankrupt due to healthcare costs originally had employer-sponsored health insurance when they first became ill or injured- but then of course lost it when they got sick enough to be unable to work.
+- If the link between health insurance and our employers ends, most of us will still have private health insurance and many of us could even continue to be insured by the same company- the difference is that YOU will be in the driver seat.
+You would be able to select your policy in an easy-to-understand, consumer-focused, competitive (among insurers and service providers competing to provide the best service) market, so bye-bye insurance monopolies and complicated networks and-hello reasonable premiums!
+We now realize that health insurance provided by employers is not really insurance- since most people who have gone bankrupt due to healthcare costs originally had employer-sponsored health insurance when they first became ill or injured.

 - The quality of your health insurance policy should never have depended upon the size and commitment of any employer!
 When insurance companies have to scramble for each and every one of us from a statewide (or larger) pool instead of negotiating with employers for baskets of members, then competition and choice will have a huge impact on premium prices and affordability.
 Individual private health insurance markets would serve us all profoundly better if we all left large group/employer insurance behind.
 Not only are separate markets not equal when it comes to fairness, but many who have employer-sponsored health insurance (considering themselves the haves- as opposed to the have-nots) are under the illusion they are getting a better deal than they actually have been, or could!
-If you really understand what goes into determining health insurance premiums, than you know that using employers to put people into groups to pool risk and determine costs is bad for consumers when that risk could be spread over larger groups (statewide or large rating areas for big, populous states, or even regional or national risk pools) and administrative costs could be significantly reduced.
-The current system is a sad, complex, nonsensical state of affairs.
+If you really understand what goes into determining health insurance premiums, than you know that using employers to put people into groups to pool risk and determine costs is bad for consumers when that risk could be spread over larger groups (statewide or large rating areas for big, populous states, or even regional or national risk pools) with administrative costs could be significantly reduced.

 - Did you know that the federal government gives corporations tax breaks to select and manage your health insurance for you?
 (State governments double this mistake.)
 How about you get the tax break instead?
 That means you would deduct the cost of your own health insurance from taxable income in order to choose an affordable, quality policy from a well-regulated health insurance market with all good choices.